HKGZTP/HKGZTP.github.io/_pages/TimeandVenue.md

 CityUHK is located adjacent to MTR Kowloon Tong Station and Festival Walk Shopping Centre.
 It is just a 5-minute walk from MTR station via Festival Walk to the Campus.

-From Hongkong International Airport to CityU
+From Hongkong International Airport to CityUHK

 About 42 minutes by MTR